Hobo: Hobo signs and graffiti

-Nonetheless, it is certain that hoboes have used some graffiti to communicate, in the form of 'monikers' (sometimes 'monicas').
+Nonetheless, it is certain that hobos have used some graffiti to communicate, in the form of 'monikers' (sometimes 'monicas').
 These generally consisted simply of a road name (moniker), a date, and the direction the hobo was heading then.
-This would be written in a prominent location where other hoboes would see it.
+This would be written in a prominent location where other hobos would see it.
 Jack London, in recounting his hobo days, wrote,Water-tanks are tramp directories.
 Not all in idle wantonness do tramps carve their monicas, dates, and courses.
 Often and often have I met hoboes earnestly inquiring if I had seen anywhere such and such a "stiff" or his monica.
 And more than once I have been able to give the monica of recent date, the water-tank, and the direction in which he was then bound.
 And promptly the hobo to whom I gave the information lit out after his pal.
 I have met hoboes who, in trying to catch a pal, had pursued clear across the continent and back again, and were still going.The use of monikers persists to this day, although since the rise of cell phones a moniker is more often used simply to "tag" a train car or location.
 Some moniker writers have tagged train cars extensively; one who tagged under the name Bozo Texino during the 1970s and ’80s estimated that in one year ("where I went overboard") he marked over 30,000 train cars.
-However, not all moniker writers (or "boxcar artists") are hoboes; Bozo Texino in fact worked for the railroad, though others such as "A No. 1" and "Palm Tree Herby" rode trains as tramps or hoboes.
+However, not all moniker writers (or "boxcar artists") are hobos; Bozo Texino in fact worked for the railroad, though others such as "A No. 1" and "Palm Tree Herby" rode trains as tramps or hobos.

 Ethical code

 Hobo culture—though it has always had many points of contact with the mainstream American culture of its day—has also always been somewhat separate and distinct, with different cultural norms.
 Hobo culture's ethics have always been subject to disapproval from the mainstream culture; for example, hopping freight trains, an integral part of hobo life, has always been illegal in the U.S. Nonetheless, the ethics of hobo culture can be regarded as fairly coherent and internally consistent, at least to the extent that any culture's various individual people maintain the same ethical standards.
-That is to say, any attempt at an exhaustive enumeration of hobo ethics is bound to be foiled at least to some extent by the diversity of hoboes and their ideas of the world.
-This difficulty has not kept hoboes themselves from attempting the exercise.
+That is to say, any attempt at an exhaustive enumeration of hobo ethics is bound to be foiled at least to some extent by the diversity of hobos and their ideas of the world.
+This difficulty has not kept hobos themselves from attempting the exercise.
 An ethical code was created by Tourist Union #63 (a hobo union created in the mid-1800s to dodge anti-vagrancy laws, which did not apply to union members) during its 1889 National Hobo Convention: